-- E. The committee shall adopt a meeting schedule consistent with the effective implementation and operation of the program and the - C Roberts Rules of Order shall dictate parliamentary procedure.
-The Committee will elect its own officers for a one (1) year term - čés county Lodbying Urdinarice - .
-B. The Land Committee may adopt additional procedures of operations provided there is no conflict with State Law. - A. The Land Committee and its members shall comply with all applicable requirements of the Florida Sunshine Law, Public Records Law, Financial Disclosure Requirements (F S Ch 112), if required, and the meetings upon recommendation from the Land Committee committeeon or the board ones outermas provided by the board, representent members will serve the unexpired term same manner as the original appointments.
-Members may be replaced subject to confirmation of the Board I place otherwise provided by the Board replacement members to three (3) years.
-The membership hereof shall be appointed within thirty (30) days after the favorable adoption of the non-binding.
-Referendum of November 5, 1996 on the land junsdiction, the decision of such court shall not affect or impair any remaining provisions of the ordinance.
+- objectives set forth in this ordinance.
+Regardless, in no event will the committee meet less than quarterly unless such revised schedule is first approved by the Board.
+The committee adopted meeting schedule or revisions thereto shall be forwarded to the Board of - D All members will serve without compensation. - E. The committee shall adopt a meeting schedule consistent with the effective implementation and operation of the program and the - C Roberts Rules of Order shall dictate parliamentary procedure.
+The Committee will elect its own officers for a one (1) year term - Lee Contry Loopying Ordinarice - .
+B. The Land Committee may adopt additional procedures of operations provided there is no conflict with State Law. - A. The Land Committee and its members shall comply with all applicable requirements of the Florida Sunshine Law, Public Records Law, Financial Disclosure Requirements (F S Ch 112), if required, and the meetings upon recommendation from the Land Committee will serve the unexpired term same manner as the original appointments.
+Members may be replaced subject to to three (3) years.
+The membership hereof shall be appointed within thirty (30) days after the favorable adoption of the non-binding Referendum of November 5, 1996 on the land jurisdiction, the decision of such court shall not affect or impair any remaining provisions of the ordinance.
 It is hereby declared to be the legislative intent that this ordinance would have been adopted had such unconstitutional provision not been included herein.
 Any subsequent amendments to, or repeal of this ordinance shall not in any way affect the validity of the levy of millage and use of tax proceeds for the land acquisition program or the non-binding of referenda vote of November 5, 1996 The provisions of this ordinance, as a procedural implementing document, shall be deemed separate and apart from said ad valorem tax financing and related actions.